 Globus Connect Server version 5 is the next evolution of the server software.
 It provides new capabilities and enhancements for both administrators and users, and platform features to build interesting solutions for data management.

-The latest release is Globus Connect Server version 5.3.
-This version offers the following features.
+The latest release is Globus Connect Server version 5.4, and offers the following features.

 HTTPS access to data - for direct access from browsers and other HTTPS clients